Information Technology Acceptable Use

 - use IT Resources for any purpose that could be seen as a violation of the Criminal Code

-- use IT Resources for any purpose (e.g. upload material) that is not in accordance with the Copyright Act and the College’s Copyright Policy and Fair Dealing Policy for Copyright-Protected Work
+- use IT Resources for any purpose (e.g. upload material) that is not in accordance with the Copyright Act, Seneca’s Copyright Policy and Fair Dealing Policy for Copyright-Protected Work

 - send bulk commercial electronic messages without express authorization from Seneca or not in compliance with Canada’s Anti-Spam Legislation

 - engage in personal use that breaches the conditions set out in the Acceptable section above

-All E-mails created or transmitted on IT Resources must comply with the rules for use of College IT Resources set out above.
+All E-mails created or transmitted on IT Resources must comply with the rules for use of Seneca IT Resources set out above.

-- Publishing any College information on social networking sites or the Internet that is confidential and has not been approved for public disclosure
+- Publishing any Seneca information on social networking or the Internet that is confidential and has not been approved for public disclosure

-- Implicitly or explicitly giving the impression that comments, opinions, statements made on social networking sites or the Internet represent the views/beliefs/stance of the College without prior approval from the College
+- Implicitly or explicitly giving the impression that comments, opinions, statements made on social networking or the Internet represent the views/beliefs/stance of Seneca without prior approval from Seneca

 - Publishing comments, opinions or statements that are likely to interfere with employees’ or students’ rights under the Human Rights Code or the Occupational Health and Safety Act

-- Publishing comments, opinions or statements that are likely to adversely affect the College’s reputation or otherwise affect its ability to achieve its mandate
+- Publishing comments, opinions or statements that are likely to adversely affect Seneca’s reputation or otherwise affect its ability to achieve its mandate

-Note that publishing information on a social networking site that can only be accessed by a limited number of people is still “publishing” under this Policy.
+Note that publishing information on social networking that can only be accessed by a limited number of people is still “publishing” under this Policy.

-Students, employees and others may connect personal computing devices (e.g., laptops, handheld devices, tablet computers or similar devices) to the College network.
-However, use of personal computing devices on the College network is subject to all the rules for use of College IT Resources set out above and is subject to the College right of access that is described in section 2.5 below.
-Individuals who wish to send private communications and data to and from their personal computing devices should not use the College’s IT Resources.
-The College may, when necessary to an ongoing investigation, ask to examine a personal device and make copies of relevant information.
-Individuals who deny the College access may face consequences (section 2.5) for failing to cooperate.
+Students, employees and others may connect personal computing devices (e.g., laptops, handheld devices, tablet computers or similar devices) to Seneca’s network.
+However, use of personal computing devices on Seneca’s network is subject to all the rules for use of Seneca IT Resources set out above and is subject to Seneca’s right of access, described in section 2.5 below.
+Seneca may, when necessary to an ongoing lawful investigation, ask to examine relevant information in a personal device and make copies of relevant information.
+Individuals who deny Seneca access may face consequences (section 2.5) for failing to cooperate.

-Employees, students and clients are responsible for reporting all suspected infractions of this Policy to the IT Security Officer at email@example.com or the Student Conduct Office at firstname.lastname@example.org.
+Employees, students and clients are responsible for reporting all suspected infractions of this Policy to the IT Security and Compliance Office at email@example.com or the Student Conduct Office at firstname.lastname@example.org.

-The College may access and use all information and data stored on and communicated through its IT Resources for its legitimate purposes, including to facilitate work in an employee’s absence, to conduct routine technical administration, to routinely audit system use, to investigate suspicions of improper system use and to comply with legal obligations.
-Individuals who engage in personal use of College IT Resources are deemed to accept that the College has this right of access and may raise no expectation of privacy that prevents the College from accessing and using information and data for its legitimate purposes.
+Seneca may access and use all information and data stored on and communicated through its IT Resources for lawful purposes, including to facilitate work in an employee’s absence, to conduct routine technical administration, to routinely audit system use, to investigate suspicions of improper system use and other misconduct and to comply with legal obligations.
+Individuals who engage in personal use of Seneca IT Resources are deemed to accept that Seneca has this right of access and may raise no expectation of privacy that prevents Seneca from accessing and using information and data for its legitimate purposes.

-When it suspects a Policy violation, the College may restrict access to IT Resources pending completion of an investigation.
-When it finds a Policy violation, the College will exercise its rights to take appropriate disciplinary action including, but not limited to,
+When it suspects a Policy violation, Seneca may restrict access to IT Resources pending completion of an investigation.
+When it finds a Policy violation, Seneca will exercise its rights to take appropriate disciplinary action including, but not limited to,

 - verbal/written warnings,

-- removal of materials from College computer equipment facilities and networks,
+- removal of materials from Seneca computer equipment facilities and networks,

-- behavioural contract, suspension and/or expulsion from the College for students,
+- behavioural contract, suspension and/or expulsion from Seneca for students,

 - disciplinary action and/or termination of employment for employees

-In addition to internal College sanctions that can impact on a student’s academic performance or employee’s employment, the College may report suspected violations of the law to law enforcement and will cooperate with all local, national and international law enforcement agencies.
-The College is not responsible for sanctions taken by these agencies for violations of this Policy that are against local and international laws and/or criminal codes.
+In addition to internal sanctions that may impact on a student's academic eligibility or employee’s employment, Seneca may report suspected violations of the law to law enforcement and will cooperate with any resulting police investigation.
+Seneca is not responsible for sanctions imposed on individuals by law enforcement pursuant to such reports.

 Information Technology Acceptable Use